vnmakarov/mir/c2mir/README.md

     worked in context `ctx`
   * Function `c2mir_compile (MIR_context_t ctx, struct c2mir_options *ops, int (*getc_func) (void),
                              const char *source_name, FILE *output_file)`
     compiles one C code file.
-Function returns zero in case of successful compilation.
+Function returns true (non-zero) in case of successful compilation.
 It frees all memory used to compile the file.
 So you can compile a lot of files in the same context without program memory growth.
 Function `getc_func` provides